endingly/plasma_emulator/README.md

 The project is aimed to develop a C++ emulator for plasma physics calculations.
 And now, it is still in the early stage of development.

+## 0. build pre-requisites

+- C++20 compiler
+- vcpkg
+- Addtionally, if you want to use Intel MKL, you need to install it and set the environment variable `MKLROOT` to the installation directory.
+And set `USE_MKL_BACKEND=ON` in cmake file (default is `OFF`).

 ## 1. submodules

 ### 1.1 chempars